PSESS2020/Vimsu_prototype/README.md

 After refreshing the page, you should be able to notice the color change on your avatar username and the `Role` on `Profile` should have changed to `Moderator`.

 ### Moderator and orator privileges
-Moderators have certain privileges during a conference.
+Moderators have the following privileges during a conference:

 1. They have the right to use commands through the `RoomChat` and through the `LectureChat`.
 After you granted yourself moderator rights, you can see all commands by typing in `\help` in the respective chat.